Nuclear Welding Inspection

 Where will my training be delivered?

-1st Year – Training will be delivered at a local training provider.
-You will learn basic hand, trade skills, welding techniques, reading engineering/fabrication drawings and a basic introduction into welding inspection.
+1st Year – Training will be delivered at a local off-site training facility.
+You will learn basic hand, trade skills, welding techniques, reading engineering/fabrication drawings, taking measurements and a basic introduction into welding inspection.

-2nd, 3rd and 4th Year – You will be placed in the welding inspection team on site learning about welding, material defects, ultrasound, radiography, dye penetrant and magnetic particle techniques.
-We also have to carry out inspections off site as well which means we have to inspect manufactured items/equipment that our suppliers have made in their workshops to check it meets the required standard.
+2nd, 3rd and 4th Year – You will be placed in the welding inspection team on site/off site and in the supply chain learning about welding inspection, material defects and NDT techniques, i.e. Dye Penetrant, Magnetic Particle, Radiography and Ultrasonic Testing.
+We also carry out inspections off site as well which means we have to inspect manufactured items/equipment that our suppliers have made in their workshops to check it meets the required standard.

 As an integral part of your apprenticeship your progress will be monitored and assessed against government standard requirements.
 You will compile an evidence folder, demonstrating your areas of learning with accredited certificates of completion for elements of your training.
 Within the last six months of your apprenticeship you will undertake an assessment by an independently appointed organisation, where you will be expected to clearly demonstrate your capability to perform as a Nuclear Welding Inspection Technician.

 What qualifications will I obtain?

 - Level 2 Welding Inspection Qualification, which allows the NWIT to deploy and supervise welding inspection.

 - Level 2 certification in two NDT techniques